The effects of solutes

 transition temperature to the (absolute) melting or boiling temperature.

-(It's often written as dP/dT = L/T*Δv, an equation that we might have
+It's often written as dP/dT = L/T*Δv.
+(As we might have

 about 1.1 litre of ice, so the change in specific volume is about